bstachmann/git-workshop/markdown-git-uebungen/loesung-intro-hallo-welt-en.md

 <pre><code>myrepo $ <b>cd ..</b><br><br><br></code></pre>

-## Solution zu Step 3 - ⭐ Where is the repository
+## Solution to Step 3 - ⭐ Where is the repository

 Examine the directory.
 Where is the Git repository located?
 What does it contain?